 Some members may assume incorrectly that the Board performs functions related to crime control, road maintenance, flooding mitigation, or even animal control.
 Those functions are King County government services.
-WRA is not a government entity.
-It is a private business.

 Changes in the demographics of Wilderness Rim have caused a drop in volunteer participation, but the demands and expectations of the community have increased.
 The community needs individuals to step forward to ensure that the water system and other assets are protected, maintained, and secured.
 Only this will protect the value of YOUR HOME and keep business management costs controlled.

 When the Board is filled with cooperative trustees who focus on their responsibilities to the membership, meetings run smoothly and produce excellent results.
 Diversity of ideas and experience on the Board often lead to more carefully considered decisions.
 Working efficiently and making wise decisions with lasting benefits is very rewarding to those who serve as well as to the membership.

 When the Board is understaffed, the trustees might not perform their duties effectively.
 This could cause important obligations to be neglected and result in financial waste.
 Without enough trustees, the Board would have to be supplemented by a management company and your dues would increase dramatically.

 There are significant personal benefits to serving on the Board.

 - You will have opportunities for personal and professional development by learning about business, accounting, law, water systems, park maintenance, leadership, and communications.

 - You will have opportunities to learn how extraordinarily wonderful our little corner of the world is and how hard your neighbors have worked to ensure it stays that way.